-Richard Nixon did two things: he opened up China and he started the war on drugs.
-We are now seeing the end of the war on drugs with the legalization and decriminalization of cannabis in many parts of the United States, as well as more interest in a clinical as opposed to a police approach to drug problems.
-The battle is far from over for many victims of the war on drugs, but for the first time in decades, there is light at the end of the tunnel.
+Richard Nixon did two things: he opened up China and he started the War on Drugs.
+We are now seeing the end of the War on Drugs with the legalization and decriminalization of cannabis in many parts of the United States, as well as more interest in a clinical as opposed to a police approach to drug problems.
+The battle is far from over for many victims of the War on Drugs, but for the first time in decades, there is light at the end of the tunnel.

-The end of the Nixon tunnel also seems to coincide with the end of the Chinese-American buddy road trip.
-The Obama administration has so far remained largely mum about Chinese cyberattacks, but it would be foolish to presume that the US has not initiated any cyberattacks against China.
+largely mum about Chinese cyberattacks, but it would be foolish to presume that the US has not initiated any cyberattacks against China.
 All the evidence seems to indicate that the two nations are already in a Cyber Cold War.

 Like two supernations already in tension, there must be a threat of physical confrontation in a proxy state.
 And indeed, Japan and China are in an increasingly escalating game of brinkmanship over the Senkaku islands.
 Uninhabited rocks have the two historical Asian rivals at each other's throats, with the US supplying a knife and an arm.